Back to news

 Step 7: Deploy to Cloud Run

 This is the part that genuinely delivers.
-Single-command deployment to Cloud Run, GKE, or Agent Runtime is a real capability of the CLI per Google's announcement.
+Single-command deployment to Cloud Run, GKE, or Agent Runtime is a real capability of the CLI per Google's announcement (opens in a new tab).
 The command name is the catch: the released tool uses agents-cli deploy with flags like --deployment-target cloud_run, not the gcloud agents deploy --platform cloud-run form shown here.
 The capability is verified; the exact syntax below is not.

 # Set project